 Enter the Awesome Terminology!

 The word “talent management” was coined in a 1998 paper entitled “The War for Talent,” written by Elizabeth G. Chambers, Mark Foulon, Helen Handfield-Jones, Steven M. Hankin and Edward G. Michaels III.
-The crux of the paper is that top talent is necessary for organizations that want to be adaptable, decisive and successful, but that companies frequently find themselves unable to fill these key positions.
+The crux of that paper is that top talent is necessary for organizations that want to be adaptable, decisive, and successful, but that companies frequently find themselves unable to fill these key positions.
 The answer?
 A talent management process that helps you attract and retain employees through the creation of key value propositions and development of an attractive workplace environment.

 Talent Management Today

 Today, HR departments devote significant resources to talent management.
 Most organizations have developed carefully streamlined processes to help them hire the right people, train them well, keep them happy and ensure that their benefits (pay, promotions, perks, etc.) successfully keep them around.
 Many even use a talent management system to help organize all of this data in a single place.
 Increasingly, however, companies recognize that talent management must permeate all departments of an organization to ensure that good people stay over the long haul.

 Learn how to better manage your talent here!